BociucH/Simple-Signature/README.md

 # Simple Signature
 Simple Signature is a simple JavaScript library for online agreements signing.
 It can be easily attached to your website and allow you to sign an online agreement.
-It's indepenednt - you can use it without any additional scripts.
+It's indepenedant - you can use it without any additional scripts.

 ## Installation
 To install all dependencies: